 Tooth ache

-If you have a mild toothache, it may be caused by a cavity, food stuck inbetween teeth, gum disease, or something separate like a sinus infection.
+If you have a mild toothache, it may be caused by a cavity, food stuck in between teeth, gum disease, or something separate like a sinus infection.
 Start by rinsing out your mouth with warm water.
 Use some floss to remove any debris that may be around your tooth.
 If there’s swelling of your gums, apply a cold compress.
-If this does not improve the situation, contact your dentist.
+If this does not improve the situation, contact your emergency dentist.

 Note: You should never crush up aspirin or other painkillers and rub them on your teeth.
 This can actually burn your gums.
-Instead, make an appointment with your dentist right away.
+Instead, make an appointment with your emergency dentist right away.

 Cold Sores/Canker Sores